Wicker: History

 Wicker has been documented as far back as ancient Egypt, made from indigenous "reed and swamp grasses."
 Middle-class families could only afford a few pieces, such as small tables.
 However, archaeologists working on the tombs of the wealthy pharaohs have uncovered a wider variety of wicker items, including "chests, baskets, wig boxes, and chairs".
 Wicker even found use in the Achaemenid Empire on the battlefield, in shields.

 The popularity of wicker passed from ancient Egypt and Persia to ancient Rome.
 Wicker baskets were used to carry items in Pompeii.
 Furniture was manufactured out of wicker in the Roman style.
 It has been proposed that the extensive use of wicker in the Iron Age (1200 BC – 400 AD in Europe) may have influenced the development of the woven patterns used in Celtic art.
 By the 16th and 17th centuries, wicker was "quite common" in European countries like Portugal, Spain, and England.

 Wicker received a boost during the Age of Exploration, when international sea traders returned from Philippines with a species of palm called rattan.
 Rattan is stronger than traditional European wicker materials, although the rattan stem can be separated so the softer inner core can be used for wicker.

 The 19th century brought immense popularity for wicker in Europe, England, and North America.
 It was used outdoors as well as indoors.
 People in the Victorian Era believed it to be more sanitary than upholstered furniture.
 It was inexpensive, resisted harsh weather and was adaptable to many styles.

 In the United States, Cyrus Wakefield began constructing rattan furniture in the 1850s.
 He first used rattan that had been offloaded from ships, where it was used as ballast, but as his designs became well-known, he began importing the material himself.
 Wakefield's company became one of the leading industries in wicker furniture; it later merged with the Heywood Chair Manufacturing Company (a wooden chair company that had invented a mechanical process for weaving wicker seats) to form the Heywood-Wakefield, one of the oldest and most prominent North American wicker manufacturers.

+In Italy wicker furniture were presented in 1902 at the first exhibition of modern decorative art held in Turin.
+Antonio Dal Vera of Conegliano Veneto became the largest industry in the rattan furniture sector in Italy in the 1930s.

 In recent times, its aesthetic was influenced heavily by the Arts and Crafts movement at the turn of the 20th century.

 Wicker is still a popular material.
 Antique wicker products are highly sought after by collectors.
 Reproductions of furniture and accent pieces are also sold for indoor and outdoor use.
 (In North America today, "rattan" and "wicker" are frequently used interchangeably.)
 Wickerwork is an important industry in Poland, employing hundreds of skilled workers to create goods for export to western Europe.

 Laundry baskets have been and are popular in Europe.